"The Platform" A cloud-based platform for rapid application development, currently known as Ombori Grid™

-- The client shall pay the remuneration specified in the Special terms and conditions or in accordance with the current tariff for the supplier’s provision of the Platform.
+The client shall pay the remuneration specified in the Ombori Grid Order Form or in accordance with the current tariff for the supplier’s provision of the Platform.
 If an agreement has been reached regarding hourly rates, the agreed hourly rate shall be debited on a current account basis.
 The fees are shown ex.
 VAT and other additional taxes and fees for the service provided established after the agreement comes into force.
 Unless otherwise agreed, fixed fees shall be invoiced periodically in advance.
 The supplier shall be entitled to invoice monthly in arrears for other contractual remuneration.

-- The supplier shall submit an invoice to the client comprising all claims outstanding for a given calendar month no later than six months after that calendar month has ended, unless otherwise specified in the Special terms and conditions.
+The supplier shall submit an invoice to the client comprising all claims outstanding for a given calendar month no later than six months after that calendar month has ended, unless otherwise specified in the Ombori Grid Order Form.
 Failure to do so will result in the supplier waiving their rights to compensation for the services provided or work carried out, including any compensation of the kind referred to in point 29.3, other than with regard to their entitlement to make a counterclaim by way of set-off.

 Term of the agreement

-- If notice of termination of the agreement is not given no later than three months before the end of the Initial Term of the Agreement, the agreement shall be automatically extended for terms of twelve months at a time (“Extension periods”) with corresponding notice periods.
+If notice of termination of the agreement is not given no later than three months before the end of Term (“Notice period”) the agreement shall be automatically extended for the same Term at a time with corresponding Notice periods.